working-group-two/engineering-blog/pages/faq.md

     {% include accordion-item.html title="What functionality does your network support?" text=" We deliver user databases, voice, messaging and Internet connectivity from the core network.
-        In telco terms we have the HLR/HSS, SMSC, MMSC, G-MSC and PGW.
+        In telco terms we have the HLR/HSS, G-MSC and IMS inftastructure, G-SMSC, SMSC, MMSC, PCRF, entitlement server, GGSN/P-GW,  STP/DRA and more.
     "%}

     {% include accordion-item.html title="What is the business model?" text="